-- Do not fall for refund promises.
 Some grant scams attempt to lure consumers with the promise that they will receive a refund if they do not obtain a grant.
 These guarantees may be carefully worded so that it is unlikely that the consumer will ever qualify for a refund.
 For those companies that actually do provide refunds, the “guarantee” may be for only a partial refund, so a consumer may still be out several hundred dollars.
-Don’t be fooled by the promise of a refund.
+Do not be fooled by the promise of a refund.

-If you are solicited for bank or other personal information to process a government grant for which you did not apply, you should submit a complaint to the Federal Trade Commission’s Bureau of Consumer Protection by mail, telephone or online as follows:
+If you are solicited for financial or personal information to process a government grant for which you did not apply, you should submit a complaint to the Federal Trade Commission by mail, telephone or online as follows: